thomaswilburn/itc298-materials/readme.rst

 The goal of the final project is to provide a portfolio piece for students: something that can be taken into interviews and serve as an example of a real, working (if somewhat basic) application.
 It'll be written using HapiJS on the server, and Backbone on the client, with a Grunt build process running alongside for JS packaging and CSS preprocessing.

 Students are welcome to choose a possible final project on their own, but it must be approved by the instructor.
 Project ideas will also be provided, for students who just want to get something built.
+A more precise description of the project requirements is available `here <https://github.com/thomaswilburn/itc298-materials/tree/master/final_project.rst>`__.